How do you feel

 It increases dopamine that leads to positive sensations in us.
-It improves the connectivity between memory, self-monitoring and introspection.
+It improves the connectivity between memory, self-monitoring, and introspection.
 It maximizes our power to focus and betters our problem-solving abilities.
-By enhancing the health of your mind and body, it also delays ageing.
+By enhancing the health of your mind and body, also delays aging.

 Art can be created by anyone who is creative.
 That said there is no one in this world that is not creative.
 If you haven’t created any form of art till now, it only means you haven’t tried doing it.
 That leaves us with one question – if anyone can create art, why can’t everyone be an artist?

 It is not that artists are lucky enough to be able to enjoy the ability to paint or write.
 In fact it is not about luck; it is about hard work – the number of hours they put into their art.
 They are not just creative; they are hard-wired for creativity.
 They have honed themselves to their craft.
 You can do it too; you have to try.

 Creating art is an absolutely rewarding feeling.
 You are giving life to something from within yourself… something original that you can share with the world… something that has a pure intrinsic value.

 The word ‘Art’ is associated with many misconceptions.
 There are a few that may think you need to create sculptures and paintings to be considered a real artist.
 And then there are others who think art is a talent; you are either born with it or not.
 A few more are of the opinion that they cannot benefit from art since they are not good at it.
 There may be some more who may feel only an art therapist can help you enjoy the therapeutic benefits of art.